Every server has an IPv4 (or IP) address, such as

 Due to the IPv4 address space exhaustion, we are limited to the resources we are allocated from our regional Internet Numbers registry.
 We must recycle IPv4 addresses by placing them back into a pool of addresses after servers are canceled or terminated, which is how various players are able to find your server even though it may be a new service.

-How do I prevent this in the future?
+How do I prevent unknown players from joining in the future?

 What does it mean when IPv4 address space is exhausted?

-Essentially, to exist on the Internet today, you need an IPv4 address to be connect; think of it as a bus seat.
+Essentially, to exist on the Internet today, you need an IPv4 address to be connected.
+Your ISP (Internet Service Provider) likely owns multiple blocks of IPv4 addresses, as do most companies like ourselves.

 I've heard about IPv6 addresses, won't this resolve this issue?

-I stopped paying for my server a while ago but I can still connect to it.
+I can still connect to my canceled server.
 Is this why?